RTSAK FAQ - Frequently Asked Questions

 An AS is a network or group of networks under single administrative control that presents a common routing policy to the internet.
 Each AS has a unique AS Number (ASN).

-How do I find my organization's ASN?
+How can I find my organization's AS number?

 Can one organization have multiple ASNs?